cloudfoundry-attic/cf-abacus/lib/utils/mongoclient/README.md

 ### URI

 This client appends all options specified by the user to the partitions created during its normal functioning.
-An example is the Mongo schema, specified as option: `ssl=true`.
+An example is the Mongo schema, specified as option `?ssl=true` after the address.

 ### Connection options

-Couch client passes special options to the DB to avoid creating a database on read.
-In Mongo this is the default behaviour.
+Couch client passes `skip_setup: true` option to avoid creating a database on read access.
+In Mongo this is the default behaviour and we don't need any additional flags.

 The Mongo client uses a pool of 1 connection since every DB is pooled internally.
 It also uses socket keep alive and connection timeout of 30000 ms by default.